kelvinnmuia/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12.11-directories_permissions:adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+13.12-directory_permissions:creates a directory called my_dir with permissions 751 in the working directory.